schl4win3r/schlawiner-engine-java/README.md

-# Puzzle and Dice Game
+# Schlawiner Engine / Java

 Schlawiner is a game of dice where you have to reach numbers between 1 and 100 using the basic arithmetics +, -, * and / in any order.
 The game is played with three dice.
 Each dice number can be multiplied with 10 or 100 and must be used exactly once.